-Dealing With Problem Staff
+Dealing with Problem ESL Staff

 Keys to maintaining discipline and staff harmony

 What do you do about somebody who is persistently late for work?
 What about the teacher who never completes paperwork on time?
 You need to deal with this; firstly to eliminate the problem and secondly if other teachers are aware that you aren't reacting, their performance might start to slip, too.
 After spending time hiring and integrating people into your team, you probably want them to stay on.
 They know your school and the procedures well.
 So, it's easier to retain them than to hire a replacement.
 However, you might want certain aspects of behaviour to change.
 The objective is to extinguish the undesirable behaviour without alienating or demotivating the member of staff.
 A demotivated and resentful employee can do your business harm.

 Tact and diplomacy are required for dealing with the issue.
 This is best done in an interview with the person concerned.
 There are stages to follow before, after and during this interview.
 We'll consider them in turn.

 If you have been alerted to a problem, consider it carefully before diving in.
 Gather evidence and observe the problem for yourself.
 For example, look at class registers or records of work to be sure that the member of staff is not doing the necessary paperwork.

 You may feel like you're spying and being sneaky.
 In fact, you're getting the facts straight.
 Your checks might reveal that the person is doing their work correctly.
 If so, all the better.
 If not, you're dealing with concrete facts and not hearsay, rumours or a general feeling that all is not well.

 When you've got the details straight, you need to fix an appointment with the person.
 Explain that you want to review some aspects of performance.
 Depending on the severity of the problem and the rules in your school/ country, you can inform the member of staff of their right to be represented.
 Agree a day and time and organise a quiet room where you won't be interrupted.